 In Home Usage Testing, commonly shortened to IHUT, is a cost effective way to test your product with real consumers before moving forward with a full-fledged product launch.
 A variety of products is easily shipped for participants to use at home.
 Their feedback is gathered in a follow-up telephone survey, online survey or even an in-person interview if needed.
 This methodology is very engaging for the respondent since they get to touch and use the product while giving the client detailed feedback on what consumers are going to think once the product hits the shelf.

 With iHUTS, consumers use your product at home in their own environment rather than in an artificial test environment, simply because this approach results in more realistic outcomes on product satisfaction, usage, and potential improvement areas.
-Respondents meeting your recruitment criteria can be selected via an online panel to participate.
+Respondents meeting your recruitment criteria can be selected via an online panel or online panel management system.
 The in-home usage period depends on the product category and your specific needs and varies from one-time usage or usage over a longer period of time.
 After respondent selection, your products will be sent to the participants.
 At different times during the usage period, participants receive an invitation to fill out an online questionnaire.

 Overall satisfaction, as well as satisfaction on specific product features, can be measured to provide first insights into potential areas of improvement.
 In addition, the importance of the different aspects can be measured to make sure your time and resources will be spent to optimize those elements that really matter to consumers.
 In the case of a longer usage period and multiple questionnaires, levels of satisfaction can be measured over time.